joshdance/indiehacker-guide/README.md

 # Use the search function.
 A lot of questions have been asked already and repetition fatigue is a real problem on IH.
 Don't just use the site search, also just Google it.
 If you hope someone takes time to read and answer, take time to google it.

-# Use tags/mentions
-If you are talking about someone's product or how awesome someone is, tag them.
-If there's someone specific you would like feedback/advice from, tag them in your post so they can see it.
-But don't expect them to reply.

 # Official FAQ
 https://www.indiehackers.com/about